 - Microsoft 365 E1, E3, E5, or A5

-What Actions Are Required for Admins?
+What Actions Are Required from Admins?

 No immediate action is required.
 Users will not notice any changes unless administrators apply governance actions to the generated clusters.